How to Find Low-Cost or Free Spay and Neuter Clinics Near You

-Adopting a new pet — especially a shelter animal — is a caring decision.
-It’s also a financial decision because the cost of initial medical services for a dog or cat can add up quickly.
+Adopting a new pet — especially a rescue — is a caring decision.
+It’s also a financial decision because the cost of initial veterinary services for a dog or cat can be prohibitive for a pet owner

-While the uptick in fostering and adopting shelter animals over the past year is an exciting trend, that doesn’t alone solve the pet overpopulation problem.
+While the uptick in fostering and adopting shelter animals in recent years is an exciting trend, that doesn’t alone solve the pet overpopulation problem.

 Do I Qualify for Free Spay and Neuter Services?

 Here’s the thing about being a pet parent: It can get expensive fast.
 And for many reasons, pet insurance still doesn’t cover the cost of spaying or neutering a pet.

 Luckily, there are plenty of free spay/neuter programs across the country.
 Some programs will qualify you based on where you live.
 Others will have an added income requirement.
 Whether or not you qualify for free spay and neuter services depends on the individual program.

 If you don’t qualify for a free program, you’re likely to find discounted prices for spay/neuter services in your area through low-cost clinics or your local veterinary clinics.